HaniceSun/hanicesun.github.io/resume.md

 - **Mutation and mechanisms underlying neonatal diabetes**

 By analyzing whole genome sequencing and array based genotyping data from mice, I identified a suspicious intronic mutation that correlates with neonatal diabetes.
 We validated that the mutation is indeed diabetes causing using CRISPR/Cas9 editing.
-I proposed a mechanism that the mutation leads to a novel splice site resulting in longer isoform but truncated protein that has also been verified.
-We are working on bulk and single cell data (scRNA-Seq and scATAC-Seq) from time points in development to investigate additional regulatory elements to explain why the phenotype is pancreas specific.
+I proposed a mechanism that the mutation leads to a novel splice site resulting in longer isoform but truncated protein which has also been verified.
+We are working on bulk and single cell data (scRNA-Seq and scATAC-Seq) from along development to investigate additional regulatory elements to explain why the phenotype is pancreas specific.

 - **Deep learning prediction of tissue specific splicing**